nonzzz/bencode/README.md

 # Bencode

 A bencode encode and decode library implement by go.
+Better performance and more friendly.

 - [x] Decode
 - [x] Encode